 I’m very grateful that you have asked me to do this interview.
 I’m hoping that if I share my experience people can relate and not feel as alone as I did.

 Before you reached out for help, you had difficulty sleeping, lack of energy and bouts of crying.
 These sound like classic symptoms of depression.
 Would you define yourself as being depressed at that time?

 I was diagnosed with anxiety, but I had several mental health problems.
-I was clearly depressed, I wasn’t sleeping and I was having flashbacks to an incident more than 10 years ago when I was stabbed.
+I was clearly depressed, I wasn’t sleeping, and I was having flashbacks to an incident more than 10 years ago when I was stabbed.
 In this state, I started drinking, and it was far too much towards the end of 2016.

 I think mental health is often misdiagnosed, not through any fault of doctors.
 But in my case I could not explain how I was feeling and to an extent hid certain things because I was embarrassed and scared.

 How long did this go on for before you sought help?
 And what stopped you from seeking help sooner?
-Fear?
-Embarrassment?
-A belief that as a man you had to be strong?

 It was far too long before I asked for help.
 I was fortunate enough to have a family that asked me to get help.
 Twelve months ago I started counselling but still refused to go to a doctor.

 I started to feel better but then a few things started going wrong and I struggled to cope.
 I was starting to obsess over negative things and was filled with irrational resentment.